 Exploring The Best Of Pisa

 — The coastal city of Pisa in Italy’s famed province of Tuscany is known primarily for it’s famed Leaning Tower, and then perhaps for its one of its iconic native sons, Galileo Galilei.
 This ancient Italian city, however, is far more than just a tower and an astronomer.
 Whether you’re looking to explore the rich history of the region, the iconic artwork and architecture, or the world-renowned food, you’ll quickly discover a city that has plenty to offer visitors of all tastes.
-If you happen to be planning your trip to Pisa, here are some interesting facts to keep in mind.
+If you happen to be planning your trip to Italy, here are the Best Places to Visit in Pisa.

 1.The Leaning Tower of Pisa weighs approximately 14,500 tonnes.